Solessfir/GothicTweaker/README.md

 # Gothic Tweaker
 Blender Addon for fixing Gothic World after importing it using [KrxImpExp](https://gitlab.com/Patrix9999/krximpexp)
+**Tested for Gothic 2 only!
+You may encounter some problems if you use it with Gothic 1**

 ### Installation:
 1. [Download](https://github.com/Solessfir/GothicTweaker/releases/tag/3.4) GothicTweaker.zip